Updated: November 16, 2021

-If you have a documented health issue that you believe prohibits your return to campus and/or requires an ADA accommodation, wish to inquire about FMLA eligibility or use of sick leave, or if you meet the qualifications for FFCRA leave (medical diagnosis of COVID-19, being tested for COVID-19, required to quarantine by medical personnel, documented lack of available child care or experiencing a condition as specified by the U.S. Department of Health and Human Services), contact LaTausha Duncan firstname.lastname@example.org) in the Office of Human Resource Management to discuss accommodations and leave.
+If you have a documented health issue that you believe prohibits your return to campus and/or requires an ADA accommodation, wish to inquire about FMLA eligibility or use of sick leave, or if you meet the qualifications for reasons 5 and 6 of FFCRA leave (documented lack of available child care or experiencing a condition as specified by the U.S. Department of Health and Human Services), contact LaTausha Duncan firstname.lastname@example.org in the Office of Human Resource Management to discuss accommodations and leave.

 Return to Campus